promer94/rsc-compatible/README.md

 * **client only** does not means your lib can't be used for pre-rendering (SSR, SSG, ISR).
 You still need to make you lib SSR compatible.

 * A lib should be **client only** if it uses lots of client side hook (useState, useRef, etc) and requires user interactions.
-A typical examples would be react hook collections.
+A typical example would be react hook collections.

 ### Make your lib **client only**
   * `npm install client-only`